easybuilders/easybuild/docs/Hooks.rst

-Since EasyBuild v3.5.0, support is available for implementing *hooks* that can be used to customise the behaviour of EasyBuild according to site policies if needed, without having having to change the EasyBuild framework or the existing easyblocks.
+Since EasyBuild v3.5.0, support is available for implementing *hooks* that can be used to customise the behaviour of EasyBuild according to site policies if needed, without having to change the EasyBuild framework or the existing easyblocks.

 .. contents::
     :depth: 3